Do you simultaneously feel like you’re TOO MUCH and somehow also NOT ENOUGH?

 hello!

 All experiences, social locations, and identities (including all genders and sexualities) are explored together with curiosity through a trauma-attuned lens.
-This includes those who identify with any flavor of “neurodiverse” or “not perfect enough to be a perfectionist” or “in recovery” or “artsy weirdo” or “hiding my kink” or even “allergic to pathologizing constructs and terms!”
+This includes those who identify with any flavors of neurodiverse or not perfect enough to be a perfectionist or in recovery or artsy weirdo or hiding my kink or even allergic to pathologizing constructs and terms!

-I frequently make contact with the following in sessions, in no particular order: joy, laughter, slowing down, amazement, curiosity, co-regulation, and the expansiveness of grief and celebration.
-My default setting is authenticity, which shows up in session with caring, creativity, puns and a nerdy sense of humor.
+I invite the following into sessions, in no particular order: joy, laughter, slowing down, amazement, curiosity, co-regulation, the expansiveness of grief and celebration, and my own accountability.
+My default setting is authenticity, showing up in sessions through protective caring, creativity, puns and a nerdy sense of humor.

-Prior to entering the world of psychotherapy, my labor history includes letterpress printing & artist bookmaking, and I continue to dabble actively in a range of mark making on paper.
+My labor history includes letterpress printing & artist bookmaking, and I continue to dabble actively in a range of mark making on paper.
 Music factors prominently in my life: I play alto sax and clarinet in community honk bands, and midlife introduced me to the spiritual edges of experimental noise.
 My pronouns are primarily she/her, equally welcoming of they/them.
-My favorite word is “and.”
+My favorite word is and.

 AASECT Certified Sex Therapist